jaymorelli96/jaymorelli/content/posts/ccwc/index.md

 ```

 ## Step Four: Counting Characters
 I was a bit confused between `-m` and `-c`, so I decided to read the manual for `wc`.
 For example (ç) counts as 2 bytes but 1 character.
-With that in mind, I discover that the `utf8` package provides the `Count(b []byte) int` method, which fits perfectly our use case.
+With that in mind, I discover that the `utf8` package provides the `Count(b []byte) int` method, which fits perfectly the use case.

-I won't show the tests anymore as it is pretty similar to the rest, so this is a snippet of the `WordCount` where it contains the logic for the `-m` argument.
+I won't show the tests anymore as it is pretty similar to the rest.

+This is a snippet of the `WordCount` where it contains the logic for the `-m` argument.
 ```go
 //...
 	if opts.m {